 Medieval historian and historical consultant on The Last Kingdom Ryan Lavelle reviews the first episode of season 4, in which the theme of uncertainty – the question of whether King Alfred’s legacy will all come tumbling down – hangs heavy in the air…

 Please note this article contains spoilers

 The king is dead.
 Long live the new king!
 It’s a tough call to start a new TV season on Britain’s Viking age with two of your main characters dead.
-Our fictional hero Uhtred, “half Saxon, half Dane”, might still be alive and brooding, but two of the popular historical figures, King Alfred the Great and his rebellious nephew Aethelwold, were killed off pretty much right on historical cue, at the end of season 3.
+Our fictional hero Uhtred of Bebbanburg, “half Saxon, half Dane”, might still be alive and brooding, but two of the popular historical figures, King Alfred the Great and his rebellious nephew Aethelwold, were killed off pretty much right on historical cue, at the end of season 3.